 - Once the carrots are tender add the noodles.
 Simmer until the noodles are cooked – about 8-10 minutes.
 Add the chicken and cook another 2-3 minutes.

 - Add about 2 Tbsp of hot stock to the cornstarch.
 Mix to make an even paste then add another couple tablespoons of stock to dilute it.
 Return the cornstarch mixture to the pot.
 Stir and bring to a simmer.
-It will thicken just a little bit for that extra magic mouthfeel.
-Another layer.
+It will thicken just a little bit for that magic mouthfeel.

 - Taste it at this point.
 If you want a bit more texture in the broth repeat the cornstarch process with a second tablespoon.